-If you’re on the edge of buying a new computer solely for music production and don’t have a clue what kind of specs it should have, look at some of the custom built computers that are made for audio usage.
-Check what kind of specs and components they have and start from there.
+If you’re on the edge of buying a new computer solely for music production and don’t have a clue what kind of specs it should have, look at some of the custom built computers that are made for audio production.

 Check these online shops for audio computer systems:

 If you want to be able to use low latency with your sound chip/audio card and it doesn’t have native ASIO support (ASIO stands for Audio Stream Input/Output and it’s a soundcard driver protocol for digital audio specified by Steinberg, providing a low-latency and high fidelity interface between a software application and a computer’s sound card), you can use ASIO4ALL driver.

-However, if you’re looking for a higher performance and/or planning to do a lot of recording from external sources, then decent quality soundcard or audio interface is recommended.
+However, if you’re looking for a higher performance and/or planning to do a lot of recording from external sources, then the decent quality sound card or audio interface is recommended.

 Studio headphones are also recommended, for tracking purposes.

 There’s a wide range of studio monitors and headphones in the market on all price ranges.
-The truth is, the more money you put into these the more quality you will get and be aware that many low-cost studio monitors actually DO color the sound or artifically boost frequencies even if they label themselves as “studio monitors” with flat frequency response.
+The truth is, the more money you put into these the more quality you will get and be aware that many low-cost studio monitors actually DO color the sound or artificially boost frequencies even if they label themselves as “studio monitors” with flat frequency response.

-However, before releasing your musical production to public, I recommend that you listen it through as many different sound systems as possible (like normal home and car stereos, etc.) and tweak your music until it sounds good and balanced on all of those systems.
-(Actually this is recommended to do even if you DO have a studio quality monitors).
+However, before releasing your musical production to the public, I recommend that you listen to it through as many different sound systems as possible (like normal home and car stereos, etc.) and tweak your music until it sounds good and balanced on all of those systems.
+(Actually, this is recommended to do even if you DO have a studio-quality monitors).

-Here’s some articles I recommend checking out:
+Here are some articles I recommend checking out:

 4. MIDI keyboard controller

-Here’s more helpful articles:
+Here are more helpful articles:

 5. Sofware – DAW

-Ok ok enough of this FL Studio ‘sales pitch’ Choosing the DAW is something you have to do yourself… You need to download the demo versions, test them throughly and pick the one you feel most comfortable working with.
-And learn it inside out.
+But in the end, choosing the DAW is something you have to do yourself… You need to download the demo versions, test them thoroughly and pick the one you feel most comfortable working with.

 There’s a lot of VST effect units as well such as reverb, eq, compressor, delay, chorus, phaser, some special fx, etc.